QUICK TIPS FOR INSTALLING VINYL SIDING

 For more information, refer to pages 15 and 16 of the Vinyl Siding Installation Manual.

-You can use a circular saw, tin snips, utility knife, or a scoring tool to cut vinyl siding.
+The best way to cut vinyl siding is by using a circular saw, tin snips, utility knife, or a scoring tool.
 Depending on the tools you use, for a safe, clean, and straight cut:

 For more information, refer to page 17 of the VSI Vinyl Siding Installation Manual.